oldsunnyroad/genius-homework-1/README.md

 # genius-homework-1
-This repository contains first homework for Full-Stack course.
+This repository contains the first homework for the Full-Stack course.
+Also, I was trying to play with the form and input fields.
+And two buttons were made.